Rapman: I want to take Shiro's Story to Netflix

 Big figures

-Rapman says he believes there is a need for these type of stories but there's a lack of effort on mainstream media's part.
+Rapman says he believes there is a need for these type of stories but there's a lack of effort from mainstream media.

 "The mainstream channels say they're diverse.